Ghazl El Mahalla SC

 Ghazl El Mahalla Sporting Club (نادي غزل المحلة الرياضي), commonly referred to as El Mahalla or simply Mahalla, is an Egyptian football club based in El Mahalla El Kubra.
-They compete in the Egyptian Premier League, the top tier of the Egyptian football league system.
+They compete in the Egyptian Premier League, the highest tier of the Egyptian football league system.

 They are one of seven teams to have won the Egyptian Premier League, having won it once, in the 1972–73 season.
-The history of Ghazl El Mahalla has witnessed many achievements, most significantly during the era of the golden generation of the club which led the team to reach the finals of the African Cup of Champions Clubs (Later known as CAF Champions League) in 1974, only beaten in the final by CARA Brazzaville from the People's Republic of the Congo.
-The team also reached the final of the Egypt Cup six times, but did not manage to win any.
+The history of Ghazl El Mahalla has witnessed many achievements, most significantly during the era of the golden generation of the club which led the team to reach the finals of the African Cup of Champions Clubs (later known as CAF Champions League) in 1974, only beaten in the final by CARA Brazzaville from the Republic of the Congo.
+The team also reached the final of the Egypt Cup six times, but did not win any.

 History

 Ghazl El Mahalla is one of the biggest clubs in the history of Egyptian football.
 It was founded in 1936 after the establishment of Misr Spinning and Weaving Company in El Mahalla El Kubra as an Egyptian national company under the leadership of the patriotic entrepreneur Talaat Harb.
-The English experts working at the company at that time used to play football with some of the Egyptian workers at the factory which sprung the establishment of the club.
+The English experts working at the company at that time used to play football with some of the Egyptian workers at the factory which led to the establishment of the club.
 In 1947, Ghazl El Mahalla Stadium was established and the company club began to participate in the Corporations League at that time.
 Later, Ghazl El Mahalla began to participate in the Egyptian Premier League in the 1956–57 season.
 Within years, the club rose through the ranks of Egyptian football and made a name for itself.

 Due to its presence in a big city like El Mahalla El Kubra, the club began to have fans from the city and the towns surrounding it.
 So, even though the club was initially formed as a company club, it became one of the most supported clubs in Egypt and its fan base grew to become one of the biggest fan bases in Egyptian football.
 The team played in the Egyptian Premier League for 46 seasons and contributed a lot throughout its history to the Egypt national football team with talented players that came out of the club's youth system like Wael Gomaa, Mahmoud Fathalla, Ahmed Elmohamady, and Shawky Gharieb who is the current head coach of the Egypt national under-23 football team, as well as other talented players that rose to prominence during their time at the club like Mohamed Abdel Shafy who became one of the legends of fellow Egyptian club Zamalek SC, and Mohamed El-Atrawy who was in the 2001 squad of the Egypt national under-20 football team that achieved third place at the 2001 FIFA World Youth Championship.